jncraton/architecture-cpsc2420/lectures/13-caching.md

 Unified Memory
 --------------

-- The system uses on bus
+- The system uses one bus
 - Devices and memory share a single address space
 - From the CPUs perspective, access a device and accessing memory are the same operation